olastor/age-plugin-fido2-hmac/README.md

 ### E2E Tests

+End-to-end tests can currently no be run in the CI/CD pipeline because they require a virtual fido2 token to be mounted.

-Use the following to setup a virtual test device without pin that always accepts any assertions:
+Use the following to setup a virtual test device with pin "1234" that always accepts any assertions:

 ```bash
 go install github.com/rogpeppe/go-internal/cmd/testscript@latest # check PATH includes $HOME/go/bin/